-• "Water-Enjoyment Use" means a recreational or other use that facilitates public access to the shoreline as a primary characteristic of the use, or a use that provides for recreational use or aesthetic enjoyment of the shoreline for a substantial number of people as a general characteristic of the use and which, through location, design, and operation, ensures the public's ability to enjoy the physical and aesthetic qualities of the shoreline.
+- The use has a functional requirement for a waterfront location such as the arrival or shipment of materials by water or the need for large quantities of water; or - The use provides a necessary service supportive of the water-dependent uses and the proximity of the use to its customers makes its service less expensive and/or more convenient (WAC 173-26-020(43)). - "Water-Enjoyment Use" means a recreational or other use that facilitates public access to the shoreline as a primary characteristic of the use, or a use that provides for recreational use or aesthetic enjoyment of the shoreline for a substantial number of people as a general characteristic of the use and which, through location, design, and operation, ensures the public's ability to enjoy the physical and aesthetic qualities of the shoreline.
 In order to qualify as a water-enjoyment use, the use must be open to the public and the shoreline-oriented space within the project must be devoted to the specific aspects of the use that foster shoreline enjoyment (WAC 173-26-020(40)).

-"Non-Water-Oriented Uses," then, are uses that are not water-dependent, water-related, or waterenjoyment, and might include baseball fields, doctor's offices, vacuum repair shops, or box factories.
-Non-

-80 water-oriented uses may be vital contributors to the local economy or provide important services for local residents, but they are discouraged in shoreline areas because they do not rely on a shoreline location for their operation.
+"Non-Water-Oriented Uses," then, are uses that are not water-dependent, water-related, or water-enjoyment, and might include baseball fields, doctor's offices, vacuum repair shops, or box factories.
+Non-water-oriented uses may be vital contributors to the local economy or provide important services for local residents, but they are discouraged in shoreline areas because they do not rely on a shoreline location for their operation.

-As these definitions apply to Washington's shorelines, a ferryboat dock would be considered a waterdependent use, and the ticketing office and/or vehicle waiting areas would be considered water-related.
-A

-- 85 dockside restaurant would be considered water-enjoyment, but a gas station for ferried vehicles or a boardwalk souvenier shop would be a non-water-oriented use.
+As these definitions apply to Washington's shorelines, a ferryboat dock would be considered a water-dependent use, and the ticketing office and/or vehicle waiting areas would be considered water-related.
+A dockside restaurant or boardwalk souvenir shop would be considered water-enjoyment, but a gas station for ferried vehicles would be a non-water-oriented use.
 In an industrial scenario, a harbor and crane transferring raw materials or goods from truck to barge would be considered a water-dependent use.
 A grain silo or warehouse storing the goods prior to transshipment would be a water-related use.
-A green space providing visual access to the water would be a water-enjoyment use, but a warehouse or - 90 factory for goods that are not shipped by water would be a non-water-oriented use.
-In a Stevenson-specific scenario, the tour boat pier is considered a water-dependent use.
-A retail operation selling or renting sail- or kiteboards is considered water-related, while the windsurfing or kiteboarding launch site is considered a water-dependent use.
-A restaurant open to the public with a view of the water would also be considered water-enjoyment, but a drive-through savings bank, even with a 95 similar view, would be a non-water-oriented use.
+A green space providing visual access to the water would be a water-enjoyment use, but a warehouse or factory for goods that are not shipped by water would be a non-water-oriented use.

+In a Stevenson-specific scenario, the tour boat landing could be considered a water-dependent use.
+A retail operation selling or renting sails or kites would be considered water-related, while the windsurfing or kiteboarding launch site would be considered a water-dependent use.
+A restaurant open to the public with a view of the water would also be considered water-enjoyment, but a drive-through savings bank, even with a similar view, would be a non-water-oriented use.